-Millenials in Ministry
+Millenials in Ministry - beginning in April

 This group is open to all Authorized/Rostered/Parochial Ministers born in years 1980-1995.
 Led by a Millennial Pastor and Leader, it will explore the unique joys, perspectives and challenges of those serving the Church in our current context. through some research and content presentation, as well as connection across group members.
 For details and registration, use this link.